|The Seed Vault’s heirloom seeds. (Non-GMO).|

 |Local artist display with proceeds sent to the Tibetan Refugee Support Program as shown in next photo.|

 But Tom’s determination to bring the situation to a satisfactory resolution made him forge ahead until we finally found the house.
-We never made it to bed that night until 4:30 am only sleeping a few hours.
-We ere anxious to get up, unpack, check out our new house and surroundings and head out grocery shopping.
+We never made it to bed that night until 4:30 am, only sleeping a few hours.
+We were anxious to get up, unpack, check out our new house and surroundings and head out grocery shopping.

 It was this experience that taught us two things; 1).
 Stay in a hotel rather than risk becoming stressed; 2).
-Don’t be embarrassed to report our foibles to our readers.
+Please don’t be embarrassed to report our foibles to our readers.

-That incident was almost three years ago and since that experience, we’ve spent many nights in hotels when there was a risk for being stuck driving on dark and unfamiliar roads in the middle of the night.
+That incident was almost three years ago, and since that experience, we’ve spent many nights in hotels when there was a risk of being stuck driving on dark and unfamiliar roads in the middle of the night.

-No doubt this has added an expense we hadn’t anticipated early on in our budgeting.
-Now, we’re diligent in including this expense when we deem it an often necessary element in getting from one point to another.
+No doubt, this has added an expense we hadn’t anticipated early on in our budgeting.
+But, now, we’re diligent in including this expense when we deem it an often necessary element in getting from one point to another.

 |Handmade doll shoes.|

-Our biggest attempt at eliminating stress, considering those aspects over which we have control, is on the days we’re boarding a cruise.
-Its one thing to miss a flight.
+Our most serious attempt at eliminating stress, considering those aspects we have control, is on the days we’re boarding a cruise.
+Of course, it’s one thing to miss a flight.
 But, to miss a cruise embarkation is another matter altogether.
 Can you even imagine the stress of finding flights to get to the first port of call in another country to board at that location?

 |Homemade chocolate treats.|

-We’ve heard of many scenarios when this occurred for a variety of reasons, most often flight cancellations or delays.
+We’ve heard of many scenarios when this occurred for various reasons, most often flight cancellations or delays.
 To avoid this risk, we seldom plan to take a cruise without staying at a nearby hotel the prior night.

-Although we must mention that we’re we are taking that risk with our upcoming cruise from Hobart to Sydney in 29 days.
-We’re flying from Hobart (45 minute drive to the airport from the Huon Valley) to fly directly to Sydney on a less than 90 minute flight taking a taxi to the pier from the airport.
+Although we must mention that we’re taking that risk with our upcoming cruise from Hobart to Sydney in 29 days, we’re flying from Hobart, a 45-minute drive to the airport from the Huon Valley, to fly directly to Sydney on a less than 90-minute flight, taking a taxi to the pier from the airport.

-Based on the fact this flight is in the morning and there are other flights from Hobart to Sydney that same day, we decided to risk it.
-A motivator was the fact that the hotels in Sydney for that date were over AU $397, US $300 per night plus the cost of dinner.
-It didn’t make sense for the 90 minute flight.
+Based on the fact this flight is in the morning, and there are other flights from Hobart to Sydney that same day, we decided to risk it.
+A motivator was that the hotels in Sydney for that date were over AU 397, US $300 per night plus the cost of dinner.
+So it didn’t make sense for the 90-minute flight.

-Upcoming on November 22, 2017, we had no choice but to book a hotel when we’ll be flying from Costa Rica to Miami, Florida after which we’ll have an hour drive (with traffic) to Fort Lauderdale for the next day’s cruise.
+Upcoming on November 22, 2017, we had no choice but to book a hotel when we are flying from Costa Rica to Miami, Florida, after which we’ll have an hour drive (with traffic) to Fort Lauderdale for the next day’s cruise.

 |Various crafts for fundraising.|

-With our Hotel.com free membership, every 10 hotel stays using the site, we receive one free night.
-We have used several of these accumulated free nights (which value is determined by the average price of the past ten night’s stays).
-Its worked well for us so far.
+With our Hotel.com free membership, we receive one free night for every 10 hotel stays using the site.
+We have used several accumulated free nights (which value is determined by the average price of the past ten night’s stays).
+It’s worked well for us so far.

 Of course, we haven’t yet booked the flight from Costa Rica to Miami but will do so over the next few months.
 The above mention hotel booking is complete.
-Its important to mention, for our less experienced travelers, that flights generally can’t be booked more than 330 days prior to the desired travel date.
+It’s important to mention, for our less experienced travelers, that flights generally can’t be booked more than 330 days before the desired travel date.